EnzoZirotti/Using-EVALML/README.md

 For example, if we wanted to load the wine dataset we could do so like this: data = evalml.demos.load_wine()
 I then have commented in the evalml_usage.ipynb the way to use this.

+### Evalml Diabetes Dataset
+This dataset is being pulled in through the evalml demo datasets so this way I do not break any hipa compliance.